bsmg/beat-saber-community-wiki/models/custom-avatars.md

 Pressing the `Home` key will toggle between being able to see your avatar in your HMD (first person view).

 # Creating your own avatar
 [Assistant's Avatar Guide](https://bs.assistant.moe/Avatars) is a good resource for learning how to make your own avatar.
-It includes a short video narrated by Megalon [at the end](https://bs.assistant.moe/Avatars#Videos), however it is not as in depth and you should watch it in adition to reading the guide, not instead of.
+It includes a [short video narrated by Megalon](https://bs.assistant.moe/Avatars#Videos), however it is not as in depth and you should watch it in adition to reading the guide, not instead of.